hmans/miniplex/packages/core/README.md

 > **Note** While this will remove the entity object from the world, it will not destroy or otherwise change the object itself.
 In fact, you can just add it right back into the world if you want to!

 ## Advanced Usage

+We're about to dive into some advanced usage patterns.
+Please make sure you're familiar with the basics before continuing.

 ### Reacting to added/removed entities